zappyrent/fullstack-assessment/README.md

 ZappyRent is

 ## Context
 The goal of the assesment is knowing the candiate as best as possible.
-We think the best way to achieve this goal is to let them express in the best way she or he knows: programming.
+We think the best way to achieve this goal is to let candidate express in the best way she or he knows: programming.

-There are several languages, libreries or framework and we cannot expect you know everything, of course... also in the real world you always will face something new.
-And if you don't you should do as soon as possible.
+There are several languages, libraries or frameworks and we cannot expect you know everything, of course... also in the real world you will always face something new.

 For those reasons we believe technologies shouldn't be an issue for a good developer and this means that during the exercise you will use the technologies we are using in ZappyRent.